FaizSaeed/Data-Science-Course/README.md

 # Data-Science-Course
-This repository contains assignments, jupyter notebooks, quizes and exams for data science course.
+The repository contains lectures, homeworks, jupyter notebooks, quizes and exams for course.